AndersDeath/holy-theory/content/algorithms/insertion-sort.md

 **Nearly Sorted Data**: It performs well on data that is already partially sorted, requiring minimal adjustments to insert new elements.

-**Online Algorithms**: Insertion sort can be useful in situations where data is continuously arriving, as it can efficiently incorporate new elements into a sorted list.
+**Online Algorithms**: It can be useful in situations where data is continuously arriving, as it can efficiently incorporate new elements into a sorted list.

 **Embedded Systems**: Due to its simple implementation and low memory requirements, Insertion sort is suitable for sorting small arrays in resource-constrained environments, such as embedded systems.